Phenomenological power spectrum models for H$\alpha$ emission line galaxies from the Nancy Grace Roman Space Telescope: Methodology

 For convenience, we have chosen to construct our covariance matrix $C$ from jackknife samples of the lightcone mock for each redshift slice.
 For the data vector $\mathbf{P}=\{P_0,P_2\}$, this is as follows:

-where $n$ is the number of jackknife subsamples, where some portion of the survey is removed and the statistics recomputed, and $\bar{\mathbf{P}}(k)$ is the average of $\mathbf{P}(k)$ over all the subsamples.
+where $n$ is the number of jackknife subsamples, where some portion of the survey is removed and the statistics recomputed over the entire footprint with the sub-sample removed, and $\bar{\mathbf{P}}(k)$ is the average of $\mathbf{P}(k)$ over all the subsamples.
 We chose to divide the survey footprint into $n=400$ subsamples.

 The problem with the jackknife method is that we are subsampling the single observation that has been made and there is a limit to how often this can be done.
 Therefore, our approximate covariance matrix will be noisy and how noisy depends on how many subsamples we produce.
 When the inverse of this noisy matrix is performed, to find the precision matrix $C^{-1}$, our results will be biased.
 We can correct for the bias in our inversion with either the Hartlap correction \citep{Hartlap_2007} or through a Gaussian smoothing technique \citep{Mandelbaum_2013}, where $C$ is convolved with a 2D Gaussian kernel with width $\sigma$ to remove the noise prior to inversion.
 We choose to use the Gaussian smoothing technique with a smoothing kernel width $\sigma=1.00$.
 We find, as have others \citep{Mandelbaum_2013,Lange22,StoreyFisher22}, that this choice gives consistent result as the Hartlap correction.